vinaygopinath/androidtutorial/app/views/concept_lessons/_android_layout.html.md

 In the above layout, we have put Textviews in the form of a grid.
 As the orientation is horizontal, it starts filling the 4X4 grid horizontally and populates all the views.
 If we change the orientation to vertical, the layout will be traced in a vertical fashion.
 Below are the screenshots for both orientations.

 <br/>
-<%= image_tag "android-layouts/grid-layout-screenshot.png", alt: "Grid Layout Screenshot", title: "Grid Layout Screenshot" %>
+<%= image_tag "android-layouts/grid-layout-screenshot.png", alt: "Android Grid Layout Screenshot", title: "Android Grid Layout Screenshot" %>
 <p class="ac"><b>Grid Layout Screenshot</b></p>
 <br/>